Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

         submit_scenario(state)
 ```

+Two buttons are added to the Gui ('Make official' and 'Delete scenario').
+They calls the `make_official` and `delete_scenario` functions below.

-A 'Make official' button will be used in the Gui.
-It calls the function below to change the current primary scenario of the scenario. `tp.set_official(scenario)` is the function used to make a scenario primary.
+`make_official` change the current primary scenario of the cycle. `tp.set_official(scenario)` is the Taipy function used to make a scenario primary.

 > Note that the previous primary sccenario will not be primary anymore.
 There is always just one primary scenario in a cycle.